-Hyperesthesia syndrome is caused by pain (referred as neuropathic pain) caused by damage or disease in the somatosensory nervous system (NS).
-The somatosensory nervous system is the part of the NS that deals with the conscious perception of touch, pressure, temperature, etc. The neuropathic pain has various symptoms expressed differently across different people.
+Recent studies have shown that hyperesthesia syndrome is often caused by pain (neuropathic pain) caused by damage or disease in the somatosensory nervous system.
+The somatosensory nervous system is the part of the nervous system that deals with the conscious perception of touch, pressure, temperature, etc. Neuropathic pain has various symptoms expressed differently across different people.

 The different types of hyperesthesia include: